Skip to main content

 AVIT 222.
 IFR Regulations and Procedures.
 3 Credits.

 This course will provide the student with a detailed study of the regulations, procedures, and publications necessary for operating IFR in the national airspace system.
 Terminal and enroute procedures will be studied in detail.
 The student must complete the appropriate flight lessons to satisfactorily complete the course.
-Prerequisites: AVIT 221 and a minimum GPA of 2.6.
+Prerequisite: AVIT 221 and a minimum GPA of 2.6.
 Prerequisite or Corequisite: AVIT 208.
 F,S,SS.

 AVIT 324.
 Aircraft Systems.
 3 Credits.